RyanHUNGry/league-of-legends-modeling/README.md

 ### Final Model:
 For our final model, we are adding two additional features to our original baseline model:
 1. We engineer the feature `kda_diff_at_15`, which is the difference between a team and their opponent's $KDA = \frac{kills + assists}{deaths + 1}$ at the 15-minute mark (we use smoothing to avoid division by zero).
 We then standardize to shrink the range to make our coefficients more interpretable when compared against other features.
 This feature is good with respect to the DGP because KDA is a measure of a team's performance against another team.
 Having a higher KDA - positive difference - than the other team means that you are eliminating them more than they are eliminating you, which is important in determining the winner.
 2. We standardize the feature `xpdiffat15`, which is the difference between experience gained betwen a team and its opponent.
 We standardize this feature because it is normally distributed and has a large range - about 15k.
 This shrinks the scale of `xpdiffat15` to make our model converge faster and makes our coefficients more understandable with respect to other features.
-Intuitively, this feature is good with respect to the data generating process because a team with more experience gained has access to higher levels that make their champions stronger.
+Intuitively, this feature is good with respect to the DGP because a team with more experience gained has access to higher levels that make their champions stronger.
 This is very important at the 15-minute mark because experience is a better resource at earlier stages of the game than gold - because gold income is slower during early stages.

 We maintain using a **logistic regression model** so we can compare the difference in performance of engineering these features.
 In addition, logistic regression is solid for binary classification.